 The clothes moths prefer products of animal origin, secondarily feeding on products of plant origin.
 They’re volatile pests that target woolens, rugs, feathers, felts, skins, drugs, furs, and stored tobacco.

 Case-making clothes moths shun light.
 And although the males are active fliers, the females fly only short distances.

 Need to know how to get rid of clothes moths?
 The key to controlling this pest is through thorough inspection and identification of infested materials.
 Infested rugs, carpets, and furniture should be cleaned thoroughly and protected with a residual insecticide application.
 When moths are found in clothes, larvae are easily removed from infested clothing by cleaning and laundering.
-You can contact Terminix Canada to learn more about how to get rid of clothes moths.
+You can contact Terminix Canada’s Ontario branch to learn more about how to get rid of clothes moths.